rmbolger/Posh-ACME/docs/Plugins/EasyDNS.md

 The API Token is used with the `EDToken` string parameter.
 The API Key is used with the `EDKeySecure` SecureString parameter.
 If you are testing against the sandbox environment, you must also include `EDUseSandbox = $true`.

+!!! warning
-*NOTE: The `EDKey` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `EDKey` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ```powershell
 $pArgs = @{